 While it's generally best to conduct an exit interview in-person (or via a video or phone call), there are times when it won't be possible or make sense to do so.

-In those cases, you can ask departing employees to fill out the exit interview survey themselves and send it to you for review.
-The feedback you receive may not go as deeply into their issues, but it’s still better to ask for their thoughts than receive nothing at all.
+In those cases, you can ask the departing employee to fill out the questions themselves and send it to you for review.
+The feedback you receive may not go as deeply into their issues, but it's still better to ask for their thoughts than receive nothing at all.

-Wondering where to go from here?
 Take a look at our Exit Interview Questions to help you put what you’ve learned into action.
-You can also download our customizable exit interview questionnaire template (scroll down for the link).
+You can also download our customizable exit interview questionnaire template: